 Jelena McWilliams, chairman of the Federal Deposit Insurance Corporation, which safeguards bank accounts has encouraged bank customers to leave their From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
 Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
 Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
 The banknote, a typical representati...
 More in the bank.
-“Just as it is not necessarily rational to hoard toilet See Banknote paper., it is also not rational to hoard cash,” McWilliams said in an NPR interview.
+“Just as it is not necessarily rational to hoard toilet See Banknote paper.
+More, it is also not rational to hoard cash,” McWilliams said in an NPR interview.
 The Wall Street Journal reports that some banks have faced temporary cash shortages, often in affluent neighbourhoods, but regulators warn against keeping large amounts of money at home.